General

 Tip

-In parallel to the API itself, a Python wrapper library called kadi-apy is also under development, which can be used as an alternative to using the API directly.
+In parallel to the API itself, a Python wrapper library called kadi-apy is also under development, which can be used as a higher-level alternative to using the API directly.

 Using the API